SnootyMonkey/clj-json-ld/README.md

 }
 ```

 As a human, it's easy to deduce what this is all about.
-We have the name of a person and a URL to their home page and to an image of them.
+We have the ...

+As a computer algorithm however, this is as clear as mud.
 Is image the name of a file?
 A full URL?
 A relative URL?
-A base-64 encoded image?
+A base-64 encoded image? ...

-The same JSON documents converted to JSON-LD document removes the ambiguity:
+The same JSON documents converted to JSON-LD document removes much of this ambiguity:

 ```json
 {